-- The doctors and their teams at your hospital will collect information about your treatment over a 2 year period. - Information about your routine clinical assessments and treatments (i.e. Gait Analysis scores, Surgical procedures) will also be collected throughout the 2 year period. - This information is part of a national service evaluation - With your consent you will receive questionnaires via email or post, if you prefer, about how you are getting - These questionnaires are part of a cohort study - Even if you decide not to go ahead with the surgery we would still like to send questionnaires to see how you are getting on. - There is no payment to patients involved in this study. - The study results will be made available on the study website when the study is finished: www.ndorms.ox.ac.uk/cpinboss
+- The doctors and their teams at your hospital will collect information about your child's treatment over a 2 year period (i.e. what treatment they have, what this involves and if there were any complications) - Information about their routine clinical assessments and treatments (i.e. Gait Analysis scores, Surgical procedures) will also be collected throughout the 2 year period. - This information is part of a national service evaluation - With your consent you and your child will receive questionnaires via email or post, if you prefer, about how your child is getting on. - These questionnaires are part of a cohort study - Even if you and your child decide not to go ahead with the surgery we would still like to send questionnaires to see how your child is getting on. - There is no payment to patients involved in this study. - The study results will be made available on the study website when the study is finished: www.ndorms.ox.ac.uk/cpinboss